-Cygnet School is a brand-new training programme for young people
+Cygnet School is a pioneering training programme for young people

 Cygnet School is a pre-vocational programme for young people who are passionate about dance, allowing them to develop their skills, work with a range of dance professionals and explore dance as a possible career pathway.
 It is fully subsidised for all the participants ensuring that there are no barriers to access this programme.